Irfan-Hamid/irfan-hamid.github.io/README.md

 <summary>View Details</summary>
 <br>
 <ul>
-  <li>Conducted an industry-partnered machine learning research with Forest Research for my MSc dissertation, focusing on the classification of tree species in the Forest of Dean using high-resolution multispectral satellite imagery from Planet Labs’ SuperDove 8 satellites.</li>
+  <li>Conducted an industry-partnered machine learning research with Forest Research for my MSc dissertation, focusing on the classification of tree species using high-resolution multispectral satellite imagery.</li>
-  <li>Implemented and trained deep learning models, including ResNet-34, DenseNet-40 and Vision Transformers (ViT) to perform species classification.
-Utilized QGIS for geospatial preprocessing, spatial analysis, and visualization of labelled tree data.</li>
+  <li>Implemented and trained ResNet-34, DenseNet-40, and Vision Transformers (ViT) models.
+Used QGIS for geospatial preprocessing and visualization.</li>
-  <li>Performed a comparative evaluation of the models and analyzed classification accuracy across various tree species.
-Additionally, examined species spectral curves to explain predictions, contributing to precision forestry and remote sensing applications.</li>
+  <li>Performed comparative evaluation and spectral analysis to interpret model predictions across different species.</li>
 </ul>
 </details>